yidatao/PythonChallengeWalkthrough/Walkthrough.md

 ##Level 6
 * So the clue is "zip".
 Change the URL to "channel.zip" and download it.
 * Start with the readme, you'll find that this is another "the next nothing" game just like Level 4.
 This time, use python zipfile package to read the file content.
 * And another surprise, the answer is hidden in the comment of every file.
-So collect the comment using zipfile's function and assemble them to get the final answer.
+So collect the comment using zipfile's function and assemble them to get the final answer...not yet.
+* "Hockey" turned out to be another clue: look at the letters that made up "Hockey".